urunrefined/xnp2/readme.txt

 * Proper mouse support (mouse is in but seems to me to be incorrect)
 * Currently only one vk command buffer is being used (there is only one texture image).
 This needs to be done properly.
+* Pass all midi data directly to timidity / fluidsynth without parsing the timidity cfg